ga-wdi-lessons/mongoose-intro/readme.md

 ```

->Since we are using _id to refer to other objects, we use the ObjectId type in the Mongoose definition.
+>Since we are using id to refer to other objects, we use the ObjectId type in the Mongoose definition.
 The ref attribute must match exactly the model name in your model definition.

 (+) Advantages:
 * Could offer greater flexibility with querying
-* Might be a better decision for scaling- A document, including all its embedded documents and arrays, cannot exceed 16MB
+* Might be a better decision for scaling

 (-) Disadvantages:
-* Requires more work, need to find both documents that have the relationship(two separate queries)
+* Requires more work, need to find both documents that have the references(multiple queries)

-### When should I use one over the other?

-* Referencing separate collections are preferable if you need to select individual documents, need additional control over queries, or have large documents.

-* Smaller or fewer documents would be a better fit for embedded documents

 We will be using `embedded` or sub documents today in class!